pombreda/bookmarklets/README.md

 ## Known Issues

-bl.ocks.js doesn't work in Firefox, vote for this [Firefox issue](https://support.mozilla.org/en-US/questions/970761) to change this.
+bl.ocks.js doesn't work in Firefox, vote for this [Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=866522) to change this, [more info here](https://support.mozilla.org/en-US/questions/970761).

 ## Bookmarklet Code (Not tested in IE)